treasurenetprotocol/docs/docs/Litepaper/Litepaper.md

 * **Stable Unit of Account:** Transparent pricing without volatility.
 * **Enterprise-Ready:** Designed for both individual and commercial applications.

-## **4\.
-Token Distribution**
+## **4. Token Distribution**

-Treasurenet’s token launch puts contributors and ecosystem first.
+Treasurenet's token launch puts contributors and ecosystem first.
 The genesis supply of **90,000,000 $UNIT** is allocated to reward early participants, align long-term supporters, and ensure liquidity from day one.

-**4.1 Distribution Structure**
+### **4.1 Distribution Structure**

 The initial 90,000,000 UNIT tokens are allocated across the following segments:

-1. **Community Airdrop** (40.25%) \- Early contributors to the Treasurenet mainnet are directly rewarded through the community airdrop, driving organic growth and grassroots participation from the start.
+1. **Community Airdrop** (40.25%) - Early contributors to the Treasurenet mainnet are directly rewarded through the community airdrop, driving organic growth and grassroots participation from the start.
-2. **Founding Investors** (20%) \- Long-term aligned investors who share the vision for Treasurenet’s development receive a dedicated allocation.
+2. **Founding Investors** (20%) - Long-term aligned investors who share the vision for Treasurenet's development receive a dedicated allocation.
-3. **Protocol Reserve** (23%) \-Strategically held to fund ecosystem initiatives, liquidity programs, grants, and future community-driven proposals aligned with long term protocol growth.
+3. **Protocol Reserve** (23%) -Strategically held to fund ecosystem initiatives, liquidity programs, grants, and future community-driven proposals aligned with long term protocol growth.
-4. **Team Reserve** (10%) \- Allocated to core contributors with a clear vesting schedule, ensuring incentives are tied to long-term network success.
+4. **Team Reserve** (10%) - Allocated to core contributors with a clear vesting schedule, ensuring incentives are tied to long-term network success.
 Only unlocked tokens are eligible for staking to maintain network security.
-5. **Early Producers** (6.75%) \- Reserved for individuals who contributed during Treasurenet’s critical pre-launch phase.
+5. **Early Producers** (6.75%) - Reserved for individuals who contributed during Treasurenet's critical pre-launch phase.
 These tokens unlock linearly over 12 months.

 ✅ **Total supply:** 90M $UNIT distributed with alignment to real usage, long-term participation, and minimized short-term speculation.

 This distribution ensures that the people building and supporting Treasurenet—validators, developers, and early users—have a real stake in its success.
-Lower barriers to entry mean more room for innovation and participation from Day 0\.
+Lower barriers to entry mean more room for innovation and participation from Day 0.

-#### **4.2 Distribution Mechanics**
+### **4.2 Distribution Mechanics**

 * **Network Exclusivity:** UNIT tokens distributed via airdrop will initially function exclusively on the Treasurenet mainnet, with controlled bridge implementations for cross-chain liquidity.
 * **Linear Vesting:** Early producer allocations (6.75% of supply) unlock linearly over 12 months without cliffs, ensuring sustained participation through the protocol's initial growth phase.